maths/moodle-qtype_stack/doc/en/Installation/index.md

 installer program for Windows, RPMs for Linux or as source for all platforms.
 Maxima and GNUPlot will install themselves in suitable directories.

-## 3. Add the Deferred feedback with explicit validation question behaviour question behaviour
+## 3. Add the Deferred feedback with explicit validation question behaviour

-STACK uses this question behaviour.
+STACK uses and requires this question behaviour.

 1. Obtain the code.
 Either [download the zip file](https://github.com/timhunt/moodle-qbehaviour_dfexplicitvaildate/zipball/master), unzip it, and place it in the directory `moodle\question\behaviour\dfexplicitvaildate`.
 (You will need to rename the directory `moodle-qbehaviour_dfexplicitvaildate -> dfexplicitvaildate`.)
 Alternatively, get the code using git by running the following command in the top level folder of your Moodle install: `git clone git://github.com/timhunt/moodle-qbehaviour_dfexplicitvaildate.git question/behaviour/dfexplicitvaildate`.
 2. Login to Moodle as the admin user and click on Notifications in the Site Administration panel.